ytwtony215/tonywu.github.io/_portfolio/portfolio-4.md

 ---
 title: "Research Project with PhD Candidate Eric Thai"
 excerpt: "This is a draft of a research project I worked on under the guidance of PhD Candidate Eric Thai.
-The project looks at .
+The project looks at tariff phaseout treatments and their electoral motivations.
 View the draft [here](https://ethai98.github.io/files/pdf/research/Thai-JMP.pdf)"
 collection: portfolio
 ---